BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisherspecialvariable.md

 > [!NOTE]
-> Special or dynamic variables are also used in our other product [PDM2Excel](../src/pdm2excel.html).
+> PDMPublisher evaluates special and dynamic variables when it creates output paths and filenames.